rust-embedded-community/ssd1306/README.md

 See the [announcement blog post](https://wapl.es/electronics/rust/2018/04/30/ssd1306-driver.html) for more information.

-Please consider [becoming a sponsor](https://github.com/sponsors/jamwaffles/) so I may continue to maintain these crates in my spare time!
+Please consider [becoming a sponsor](https://github.com/sponsors/jamwaffles/) so I may continue to maintain this crate in my spare time!

 ## [Documentation](https://docs.rs/ssd1306)